-lady laying on a man naked “Weird” – Something very ‘unearthly’, says the dictionary.
-Even after a thorough search on thesaurus, I couldn’t find a word any more apt to describe South Korea.
+“Weird” – Something very ‘unearthly’, says the dictionary.
+Even after a thorough search on the thesaurus, I couldn’t find a word any more apt to describe South Korea.
 A country where plastic surgeries are doled out as if they were burgers, where naked spa days are a weekly affair, where smartphones are used for everything from blind dates to grocery store payments, where men’s cosmetics are just as popular as women’s, where cute singers doing a ‘Beyonce’ crashes Youtube – you sure can’t find a different word for it, can you?

-online casinos maryland Yet, inspite of all this oddity, South Korea carries an allure that makes you wonder why things aren’t quite that way back home.
+Yet, in spite of all this oddity, South Korea carries an allure that makes you wonder why things aren’t quite that way back home.
 In the depths of winter with no blossoming cherries or gleaming ponds to enamour me, I met with the real Korea, one which had me falling for its charm without ever making eye contact.

 South Koreans Are Dry, They Said

 I won’t lie to you, though.
 South Korea can be a lonely place to be.
 People wade about in black coats, their eyes transfixed on the mobile screen and their fingers tapping away like clockwork.
-Whether we were riding in a train, walking on the street, or shopping at a store, we went unnoticed inspite of being the odd ones sporting flashy, colourful jackets.
+Whether we were riding on a train, walking on the street, or shopping at a store, we went unnoticed in spite of being the odd ones sporting flashy, colourful jackets.
 It was almost as if we were invisible to them.

 But, dry?
 Well..